aceff149/Project-2/README.md

 ## Features/How to Use:
 1. Allow users to enter & submit a keyword
-2. makes a request to the Giphy api based on that keyword
+2. makes a request to the Giphy api based on similar keyword
 3. receives and parses the response
-4. displays images on the page from that response
+4. displays query of images on the page from that response
 5. uses a custom css grid to display the images
 6. ensures the site is responsive so that it looks good/works well on both desktop and mobile devices